 COST REDUCTION STORAGE ATTACHMENTS DURING MIGRATION TO S/4 HANA

 In this blog we will look at how data management is affected by database choice and in particular what consequences this has for attachments in SAP.
 One of the issues that often remains underexposed is the way attachments and generated documents are stored in SAP.
 It is not uncommon for attachment storage to take up a significant portion of the database.
+Read also our guides for your SAP data migration and for SAP Hana migration.

 Many SAP users link local PC files to SAP documents.
 Via the "Generic object services" button, available in almost all standard SAP transactions, for example PDF, Word or Excel files can be made accessible via the underlying SAP document.
 In practice, for example, quotation files are linked to purchase orders or incoming purchase orders are linked to sales orders.
 In addition, many documents, especially PDF documents, are generated by SAP.
 Think for example of outgoing purchase orders.
 All these documents end up in the SAP database.